 Sondland said he now remembers telling a top Ukrainian official that the release of delayed military aid was “likely” dependent on the foreign country announcing investigations that would benefit Mr. Trump politically.

 Vindman accused him of asking Ukrainian officials to investigate the Bidens “in order to secure the meeting with the president.”
 Sondland testified that the meeting was contingent on Ukraine investigating 2016 election interference and Burisma, which employed Hunter Biden.

 Laura Cooper is the deputy assistant secretary of defense for Russia, Ukraine and Eurasia, and is responsible for overseeing U.S. military aid to Ukraine.
 She explained why providing aid is central for countering Russian aggression in eastern Ukraine.

-“Security assistance is vital to helping the Ukrainians be able to defend themselves,” Cooper said in her closed-door testimony.
+“Security assistance is vital to helping the Ukrainians be able to defend themselves,” Cooper said in.
 “It is also within the U.S. national interest to provide security assistance to Ukraine.”

 She said the funds “were held without explanation,” and that officials “began to raise concerns about how this could be done in a legal fashion.”

 During a July 23 meeting, she learned from a representative for the Office of Management and Budget that the delay in aid “relates to the president’s concerns about corruption.”
 Mr. Trump has repeated unfounded claims that Biden and his son engaged in corrupt activities in Ukraine.